ffkato/docs/docs/source/docs/operating-system/os-intro.md

 * generate interrupts periodically
 * handled by the kernel to decide what runs next
-* basis for OS scheduler, preemption
+* basis for OS scheduler, preemption (OS "forcibly" takes away CPU from a running process)
 * prevent infinite loops
 * time-based functions